-The curiously named town of Deception Bay in Caboolture Shire lies approximately 30 kilometres north of Brisbane, at the southern end of the bay of the same name.
+The curiously named town of Deception Bay lies approximately 30 kilometres north of Brisbane.
 It is called Deception Bay because when discovered by Lieutenant John Oxley in 1823, he thought the bay was a river because of its unusual shallowness.

 A visit to Cottonwood Walk is a must-do when in Deception Bay.
 This beautiful area along the esplanade incorporates timber boardwalks, a cycleway, barbecues, viewing platforms and picnic facilities.
 With glorious views of the bay, it is a perfect spot for a family picnic, with much to see and do for both adults and children.

-There is also a BMX and skate park in the area where the kids can let loose and practice their latest tricks on wheels.
+There is also a BMX and skate park in the area where the kids can let loose and practise their latest tricks on wheels.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).